Another person has died from COVID-19 in Windsor-Essex | CBC News

 Another person has died from COVID-19 in Windsor-Essex

-Another person from the community has died due to COVID-19, according to the Windsor-Essex County Health Unit.
+Another person in the region has died from COVID-19, according to the Windsor-Essex County Health Unit.

-In a news release Wednesday, the Windsor-Essex County Health Unit (WECHU) said a man in his 80s from the community died from the disease.
+A man in his 70s from the community has died from the disease, the health unit reported in a news release Friday.

 The health unit provides little detail around individuals' deaths — like vaccination status — to protect their privacy.